 Your Siberian husky can tilt his head at a cue

-But let’s back to training your dog to tilt his head.
+But let’s go back to training your dog to tilt his head.
 If you praise your dog and reward him when he’s tilting his head, he will learn pretty fast.
-Your dog is smart so if he will get that tasty treat, he will tilt his head and respond at your cue.
+Your dog is smart, so if he gets that tasty treat, he will tilt his head and respond at your cue.

-Final thoughts on why does your Siberian husky tilts his head
+Final thoughts on why your Siberian husky tilts his head

 If you suspect that may be some medical reasons why your dog tilts his head, such as ear infection or a foreign body in his ear canal, go to your dog’s vet and see what is wrong.